Search

 The natural environment in which these animals live forced them to feed on plants poor in water, e.g. prickly pear, thistles, etc. Therefore, avoid water-rich foods, such as tomatoes or fruits, which cause excessive activity of the intestine.
 Fruits are also rich in sugars, so they should be present in the diet as an additive and given really sporadically.
 Of the fruits, it is safest to give forest fruits: blackberry, raspberry, wild strawberry, blueberry.
 Also, avoid plants such as peas and beansIt is unacceptable to give cat or dog food.

-The effects of improper diet of land turtles
+The effects of improper diet of tortoises

 In the diet should not include protein of animal origin.
 Overfeeding and improperly arranged diet leads to excessive growths manifested by pyramidization of the shell.
 On the other hand, mineral-vitamin deficiencies cause metabolic bone diseases – MBD (rickets).
 For a young, growing turtle, just a few weeks of improper diet can bring irreversible changes in structure.
 Mineral and vitamin supplementation is extremely helpful here.
 You should use preparations from proven, trusted manufacturers, such as the above-mentioned Vigorept Mineral and Vigorept Multivit.
 In addition to calcium, the most important is supplementation with vitamin D3 and K2, conditioning the absorption of calcium from the gastrointestinal tract into the blood, and then regulating the processes of incorporating calcium from the blood into the construction of bone mass.
 Preparations introducing an additional amount of phosphorus, which is already enough in the diet, should be avoided.